-Whenever you apply for any type of credit, whether it’s a car loan, mortgage or a personal loan, it’s mandatory for lenders to perform what’s known as a “credit search” on your Credit File.
+Whenever you apply for any type of credit, be it a car loan, mortgage or a personal loan, it’s mandatory for lenders to perform what’s known as a “credit search” on your Credit File.

 For example, if you’re making regular payments towards your bills this would be a good indicator, however any late payments or outstanding debts will raise alarm bells for lenders.

-There are two main types of credit searches, “soft credit searches” and “hard credit searches” and understanding the two is important if you wish to maintain a healthy credit score.
-So, sit back with your cup of coffee, and we’ll explain from the top - all you need to know about credit searches.
+There are two main types of credit searches, “soft credit searches” and “hard credit searches” and understanding the two is important if you wish to maintain a healthy Credit Score.

 A soft credit search is sometimes referred to as a “soft check” or a “quotation search”, and it effectively provides lenders with a glimpse of your credit file, without conducting a full search.

-Credit card or insurance companies also use soft searches to carry out routine checks to assess your credit situation, and when you request your credit score or credit report, this also involves a soft search.
+Credit card or insurance companies also use soft searches to carry out routine checks to assess your credit situation, and when you request your credit score or Credit Report, this also involves a soft search.

 The main benefit of soft searches is they leave no trace on your credit file, and there is no limit to the number of soft credit searches you can request.
 However, this is not true for hard credit searches.